AdobeDocs/experience-manager-learn.en/help/assets/brand-portal/brand-portal-feature-video-use.md

 Organizations can get their portal URL customized, by having an alternate prefix in the URL.
 To get an alias for tenant name in their existing portal URL, organizations need to contact Adobe support.

 Note that only the prefix of the Brand Portal URL can be customized and not the entire URL.
-For example, an organization with existing domain geomettrix.brand-portal.adobe.com can get geomettrixinc.brand-portal.adobe.com created on request.
+For example, an organization with existing domain `wknd.brand-portal.adobe.com` can get `wkndinc.brand-portal.adobe.com` created on request.

 However, AEM Author instance can be [configured](https://helpx.adobe.com/experience-manager/6-4/assets/using/brand-portal-configuring-integration.html) only with the tenant id URL and not with tenant alias (alternate) URL.

 **Use case** : Organizations can meet their branding needs by getting the portal URL customized, instead of sticking to the URL provided by Adobe.

-## Brand Portal 6.4.2 features and enhancements {#brand-portal-features-and-enhancements-642}
+## Brand Portal December 2018 Feature and Enhancements{#brand-portal-features-and-enhancements-642}

 >[!VIDEO](https://video.tv.adobe.com/v/23707/?quality=9)

 ### Guest Access

 AEM Brand portal allows guest access to the portal.
 A guest user doesn't require credentials to enter the portal and can access and download all the public folders and collections.
-Guest users can add assets to their lightbox (private collection) and download the same.
+Guest users can add assets to their light-box (private collection) and download the same.
 They can also view smart tag search and search predicates set by administrators.
 The guest session does not allow users to create collections and saved searches or share them further, access folder and collections settings, and share assets as links.

 ### Accelerated Download